bgreenba/haystackr/README.md

 ## Description

-Responding to a security incident can be like finding the proverbial needle in a haystack, when looking at network packet captures or at netowrk and security logs.
+Responding to a security incident can be like finding the proverbial needle in a haystack, when looking at network packet captures or at network and security logs.
 Part of simulating these activities in a realistic fashion for training purposes is generating that haystack.

-Haystackr creates that.
+Haystackr does that by rapidly requesting URLs.

-Haystacker can read URLs from
+Haystackr can read URLs from
 * a user supplied file of URLs (one per line)
 * The first (free) page of the Alexa top 500 (which only shows 50)
 * The free list of the top 500 sites at moz.com
 * Any combination of the above

 It then removes duplicates, and iterates through the resulting list, grabbing each URL and compiling a list of all src-referenced resources in that page (images, scripts, etc).
-That list is then deduplicated, and those files are requested.
+That list is then deduplicated per page, and those files are requested.

 Once the list is complete, the program exits, unless the -p/perpetual option was specified - in which case it starts at the top of the list again.